 Vicinity trail map of the Mt Adams Wilderness including: Round the Mountain #9, Looking Glass Lake #9A, High Camp #10, Stagman Ridge #12, Muddy Meadows #13, Shorthorn #16, Divide Camp #112, Killen Creek Trail #113, High Line trail #114, and South Climb #183.

-The trail follows the long ridge, offering views of Avalanche and White Salmon Glaciers, and ends at the junction with the Pacific Crest National Scenic Trail #2000 on top of the ridge at 5,800' elevation.
+The Trail follows a long ridge through timber, meadows and the burned area from the Cascade Creek Fire.
+It offering views of Avalanche and White Salmon Glaciers, and ends at the junction with the Pacific Crest National Scenic Trail on top of the ridge at 5,800'.
+It touches Cascade Creek at a nice waterside spot for a picnic.

 At a Glance